Monday, 29 May 2023

 💙 PEM/PENE - Post Exertion Malaise or Post Exertion Neuroimmune Exhaustion - sometimes even the smallest amounts of activity can bring this symptom on.
 It’s a delayed reaction symptom for me it’ll come on the following day and you don’t know the extent of how hard it will hit you.
 Basically after exerting myself I’ll feel generally unwell; as though I have the flu with cold and flu-like symptoms and I will feel utterly exhausted and weak and my other M.E. symptoms will flare up too.
 It can take a few days or a few weeks or even months to recover.

 🩵 Payback is a more instant reaction following doing any sort of activity so pacing and activity management is really important.
 I’ll experience a flare up of symptoms immediately after exerting myself as opposed to PEM/PENE which is a delayed reaction symptom.
+Sometimes even the smallest amount of exertion such as going to the bathroom can (a) feel like climbing a mountain and (b) it will cause me payback on a bad day.

 💙 Pain is a big symptom for me.
-I feel different types of pain - muscle pain including spasms, nerve pain including neuropathy and intense pins and needles and like electric shock sensations etc, joint pain as well as headache and migraine pain and abdominal pain and co-morbid gastrointestinal problems such as IBS and other issues.
+I feel different types of pain all the time - muscle pain including spasms, nerve pain including neuropathy and intense pins and needles and like electric shock sensations etc, joint pain as well as headache and migraine pain and abdominal pain and co-morbid gastrointestinal problems such as IBS and other issues.
 My pain is widespread throughout my whole body but my legs are the most painful part of my body when it come to my M.E. pain.

 🩵 Persistently feeling fatigued and exhausted which worsens after doing activities including physical activities, cognitive activities or even something emotionally exertive and no matter how much I rest I never feel refreshed from my fatigue.